๐Collateral return

 โWill John Kerry be confirmed as Secretary of State?โ

-There can only be one confirmed Secretary of State, so there are only four possibilities at settlement: exactly one of the three markets resolves to Yes, or all three markets resolve to No. You buy No in โHillary Clintonโ for 60ยข and No in โJohn Kerryโ for 70ยข.
+There can only be one confirmed Secretary of State, so there are only four possibilities at settlement: exactly one of the three markets resolves to Yes, or all three markets resolve to No. In this example, you buy No in โHillary Clintonโ for 60ยข and No in โJohn Kerryโ for 70ยข.
 You've invested a total of $1.30, but you'd be guaranteed to be paid out $1 by at least one of your positions:

 If Hillary Clinton is confirmed, your John Kerry position will be correct.